osmandapp/web/main/docs/versions/future-ios.md

 ## What's new

- - Dynamic type support, text size inside OsmAnd will change accordingly to text size in iOS,
+ - Dynamic type support: the text size inside OsmAnd will change according to the text size in iOS.
- - Min iOS version is set to 15,
+ - The minimum iOS version is set to version 15.
- - History screen: _Settings > OsmAnd settings > History_,
+ - History screen: *Settings → OsmAnd Settings → History*.
- - OpenStreetMap: added uploading tracks and authorization using OAuth,
+ - OpenStreetMap: added track upload and authorization with OAuth.
- - Voice prompts added support for new languages: Catalan, Ukrainian, Bulgarian, Indonesian, Slovenian,
+ - Voice prompts: added support for new languages such as Catalan, Ukrainian, Bulgarian, Indonesian, and Slovenian.
- - Added legal warning about using speed camera alerts,
+ - Added legal warning about the use of speed camera warnings.
- - CarPlay: added history, redo of tracks and favorites list,
+ - CarPlay: added history, track redo and favorites list.
- - Map orientation: added manually rotated mode,
+ - Map Orientation: added manual rotation mode.
- - Added stroke for ruler on the map,
+ - Added a stroke for the ruler on the map.
- - UI fixes for RTL languages,
+ - User interface fixes for RTL languages.
- - Accessibility added content labelling for map buttons.
+ - Accessibility: added content labeling for map buttons.